-Air Quality is an all-in-one, low-power air-quality monitoring device.
-Built in are the multifunction air-quality sensor SEN55 and the CO2 sensor SCD40, capable of measuring PM1.0, PM2.5, PM4, PM10 particulate matter, temperature, humidity, VOC, and CO2 concentration.
-Powered by a StampS3 controller with 8 MB flash, it features a 1.54-inch E-Ink display (200 × 200 px) that retains the last image even when powered off.
-The 600 mAh battery and RTC-based low-power management circuit enable deep-sleep and timed wake-up.
-The factory firmware uploads data to M5 EZDATA cloud by default, automatically generating a monitoring dashboard for convenient remote access.
-On the bottom are LEGO-compatible mounting holes, magnetic pads, and four detachable M3 ears, allowing versatile installation.
-Ideal for long-term online monitoring in homes, schools, industry, hospitals, and other environments.
+Air Quality is a low-power, all-in-one air-quality monitoring device.
+It integrates the multifunctional air-quality sensor SEN55 and the CO₂ sensor SCD40, enabling the measurement of PM1.0, PM2.5, PM4, PM10 particulate matter, temperature, humidity, VOC, and CO₂ concentration.
+Powered by the StampS3 MCU with 8 MB Flash, it features a 1.54-inch E-Ink display (200 × 200) that retains the last image even when power is off.
+A built-in 600 mAh battery together with an RTC low-power management circuit supports sleep and timer wake-up functions.

 HY2.0-4P